Surrealist cinema: Theory

+Surrealism draws upon irrational imagery and the subconscious mind.
+Surrealists are sometimes mistaken as whimsical or incapable of logical thought.

-In his 2006 book Surrealism and Cinema, Michael Richardson argues that surrealist works cannot be defined by style or form, but rather as results of the practice of surrealism.
-Richardson writes: "Within popular conceptions, surrealism is misunderstood in many different ways, some of which contradict others, but all of these misunderstandings are founded in the fact that they seek to reduce surrealism to a style or a thing in itself rather than being prepared to see it as an activity with broadening horizons.
+Michael Richardson defined Surrealism in his book Surrealism and Cinema (2006) as "a shifting point of magnetism around which the collective activity of the surrealists revolves" instead of a fixed aesthetic, and argued that Surrealist works cannot be defined by style or form, but rather as results of the practice of Surrealism itself.
+He wrote:

+Within popular conceptions, surrealism is misunderstood in many different ways, some of which contradict others, but all of these misunderstandings are founded in the fact that they seek to reduce surrealism to a style or a thing in itself rather than being prepared to see it as an activity with broadening horizons.
 Many critics fail to recognize the distinctive qualities that make up the surrealist attitude.
-They seek something – a theme, a particular type of imagery, certain concepts – they can identify as 'surrealist' in order to provide a criterion of judgement by which a film or artwork can be appraised.
+They seek somethinga theme, a particular type of imagery, certain conceptsthey can identify as "surrealist" in order to provide a criterion of judgement by which a film or artwork can be appraised.
 The problem is that this goes against the very essence of surrealism, which refuses to be here but is always elsewhere.
 It is not a thing but a relation between things and therefore needs to be treated as a whole.
-Surrealists are not concerned with conjuring up some magic world that can be defined as 'surreal'.
+Surrealists are not concerned with conjuring up some magic world that can be defined as "surreal".
 Their interest is almost exclusively in exploring the conjunctions, the points of contact, between different realms of existence.
-Surrealism is always about departures rather than arrivals."
-Rather than a fixed aesthetic, Richardson defines surrealism as "a shifting point of magnetism around which the collective activity of the surrealists revolves."
+Surrealism is always about departures rather than arrivals.

-Surrealism draws upon irrational imagery and the subconscious mind.
-Surrealists should not, however, be mistaken as whimsical or incapable of logical thought; rather, most Surrealists promote themselves as revolutionaries.